-No, to the best of our knowledge.
+No; to the best of our knowledge there has been no such call.

 17 Tax

 17.1 Are there any requirements to deduct or withhold tax from (a) interest payable on loans made to domestic or foreign lenders, or (b) the proceeds of a claim under a guarantee or the proceeds of enforcing security?